kanedo/wp-responive-images/README.md

 it'll be inserted when using the wordpress media picker

 ## changelog
+### Version 1.1
+- be aware of possible anchor elements an image is wrapped in

 ### Version 1.0.1 (2014-09-30)
 - fix JS Asset Path